The best sales to shop today: Sonos, Therabody, Dyson and more | CNN Underscored

 $38 $17 at Nordstrom

 Storage tools don’t need to be just a functional means to an end.
 Beyond simply containing your stuff, they can also be a part of your interior decoration.
 Thankfully, Open Spaces puts the style into organization with bins, shoe racks and more.
-Right now the brand’s gorgeous Storage Gems are over half off at Nordstrom in two colorways.
+Right now the brand’s gorgeous Storage Gems are over half off at Nordstrom in the blue and green colorway.
 Perfect for small items like jewelry, desk supplies, makeup and more, they’re a beautiful way to corral your things.